 Thank you for your interest in working with the UC Student Association.
-We are currently not accepting applications for open positions.
+We are currently accepting applications for University Affairs Director.

 Overview of application process